List of local government areas in Abia State

 Abia State is one of the states of Nigeria.
 It has 17 Local government areas.
-The chairman serves as Chief executive officer of the local government council.
+The chairman is Chief executive officer of the local government council.
 The council may include the secretary, supervisory councilors and councilors, and are usually subdivided into five departments: local administration, health, agriculture, education and labour.

 The administrative headquarters is usually one of the urban or semi-urban areas within the local government.
 High courts are in Aba, Ohafia and Umuahia; Magistrates' courts are in Aba, Ohafia, Arochukwu, Bende, Isuikwuato and Ukwa (south and north); customary courts are in Ukwa, Isuikwuato, Bende, Ohafia, and Arochukwu.
-In Ania, autonomous communities exists with an Eze as the traditional leader.
+In Abia, autonomous communities exists with an Eze as the traditional leader.